Calculate employee turnover (Employee turnover analysis)

 Employee turnover costs

 To calculate the costs of employee turnover, direct and indirect costs obviously play a role.
-These include at least: hiring costs (advertisement, assessments, interviews, screening), onboarding costs (training, training time of manager and colleagues), temporary replacement costs (e.g. extra costs of overtime to temporarily fill the gap in staffing) and loss of productivity (usually it takes 1 to 2 years to get someone up to maximum productivity).
+These include at least: hiring costs (advertisement, assessments, interviews, screening), onboarding costs (training, training time of manager and colleagues), temporary replacement costs (e.g. extra costs of overtime to temporarily fill the gap in staffing) and loss of productivity (usually it takes one to two years to get someone up to maximum productivity).

-Leveraging HR Analytics on Employee Turnover
+Leveraging HR analytics on employee turnover

 - Diagnostic analysis: this maps and ranks turnover risk groups, identifies causes of turnover and ranks these causes from most impact to least impact.
 This analysis answers the question: where to start?

 - Predictive analysis: this provides a prediction of expected employee turnover for the entire population or for a subset.
 With this prediction, proactive action can be taken to prevent turnover.
 The analysis answers questions such as: will the employee turnover trend increase or decrease and by how much?
-What is the likelihood that turnover will occur in a particular group of employees in a coming period and by how much?
+What is the likelihood that turnover will occur in a particular group of employees in the coming period and by how much?

 - Prescriptive analysis: what is the probability that a candidate, if hired, will still be working for the organization in a given period of time and how does this probability compare to that of other applicants?
 This analysis helps to hire the right people and thus prevent turnover.